Jeff9497/200Model8-Chat/README.md

 # 200Model8 - Free AI Chat Interface

-A beautiful, modern chat interface that provides **FREE** access to multiple AI models through OpenRouter.
+A beautiful, modern chat interface that provides **FREE** access to multiple AI models .
 Chat with Llama 3.1, Mistral, Gemma, and other free models - all in one place!

 ## ✨ Features